Ethredah/ReactColor/README.md

+## ABOUT

+This is a React Project that randomly changes the background color of the webpage and provides the corresponding RGB code.

+It is meant to help designers pick the most suitable background color for their designs :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>